From particles to precision. Simulating subsonic turbulence with Smoothed Particle Hydrodynamics: SPH ingredients

 Finally, $c_a$ and $c_b$ are the local speed of sound for each particle, and $w_{ab}=(\vv_{ab}\cdot\vx_{ab})/|\vx_{ab}|$.

 A linear velocity field implies a smooth flow without the presence of shocks.
 Therefore, linear velocity fields should have a vanishing AV.
-We reconstruct the local velocity field for each particle by removing the linear component of the velocity jump that is used to trigger and calculate the AV in Eq.~\ref{eq:AV} \cite{frontiere_crksph_2017}.
+We reconstructed the local velocity field for each particle by removing the linear component of the velocity jump that is used to trigger and calculate the AV in Eq.~\ref{eq:AV}.
+We refer to this procedure as slope-limited reconstruction (SLR) because the local velocity difference entering the AV term is first reconstructed from a linear estimate of the velocity field and then limited through a flow-dependent modulation\footnote{It should be noted that the SLR procedure was informally called "Artificial Viscosity Cleaner (AVC)" in our arXiv-v1.}.
+In this sense, the method is closely related in spirit to the slope-limited reconstructions used in the Godunov methods, although we implemented it within a standard SPH AV framework, as originally suggested by \cite{frontiere_crksph_2017}.
 Assuming that it is differentiable in the neighborhood of each SPH particle, the best linear approximation of the velocity field is given by multiplying its Jacobian by the distance to its neighbors.
-Instead of using $\vv_{ab}=\vv_a-\vv_b$ to calculating $w_{ab}$, we use $\vv'_{ab}=\vv'_a-\vv'_b$, defined as:
+Instead of using $\vv_{ab}=\vv_a-\vv_b$ to calculate $w_{ab}$, we used $\vv'_{ab}=\vv'_a-\vv'_b$, which is defined as

-where $\vx^T_{ab}=\vx_a-\vx_b$ is the column vector of relative distance and $\mathbf{J}_{\vv}$ is the Jacobian of the velocity field.
-In the case of the presence of discontinuities, such a linear estimator is not accurate enough; hence, the $\phi_{ab}$ factor is designed to go to zero in these cases, while it is kept close to 1 when the field is smooth.
-To this end, we use a van Leer-like limiter \cite{frontiere_crksph_2017}:
+where $\vx^T_{ab}=\vx_a-\vx_b$ is the column vector of the relative distance and $\mathbf{J}_{\vv}$ is the Jacobian of the velocity field.
+In the case of discontinuities, such a linear estimator is not accurate enough; hence, the $\phi_{ab}$ factor is designed to go down to zero in these cases, while it is kept close to one when the field is smooth.
+To this end, we used a van Leer-like limiter \citep{frontiere_crksph_2017}:

-where $q_{a}$ is the normalized distance between neighbors ($q_{a}=|\vx_b-\vx_a|/h_a$), $q_{crit}$ is the average of the interparticle distance normalized to the smoothing length in 3D, and $nb_a$ is the number of neighbors of particle $a$.
-The parameter $q_{fold}$ determines the width of the correction factor $\kappa_{ab}$ (Eq.~\ref{eq:kappaab}) that is applied to the van Leer limiter (Eq.~\ref{eq:phiab}) and we use the recommended value \cite{frontiere_crksph_2017} of $q_{fold}=0.2$.
+where $q_{a}$ is the normalized distance between neighbors ($q_{a}=|\vx_b-\vx_a|/h_a$), $q_{crit}$ is the average interparticle distance normalized to the smoothing length in 3D, and $nb_a$ is the number of neighbors of particle $a$.
+The parameter $q_{fold}$ determines the width of the correction factor $\kappa_{ab}$ (Eq.~\ref{eq:kappaab}), which is applied to the van Leer limiter (Eq.~\ref{eq:phiab}).
+We used the recommended value \citep{frontiere_crksph_2017} of $q_{fold}=0.2$.